 You are responsible for knowing the published policies governing the curriculum you are pursuing, as well as the regulations and procedures of the college and the university.
-The Bachelor of Arts and Bachelor of Arts in Journalism curriculum sheet should be used in conjunction with the degree planning information and college policies, published online, at https://go.osu.edu/ascadvising and in consultation with your academic advisor.
+The Professional Programs in the Arts curriculum sheet should be used in conjunction with the degree planning information and college policies, published online, at https://go.osu.edu/ascadvising and in consultation with your academic advisor.